Lissy93/dashy/docs/quick-start.md

 ## 5. Final Note

+If you need any help or support in getting Dashy running, head over to the [Discussions](https://github.com/Lissy93/dashy/discussions) page.
+If you think you've found a bug, please do [raise it](https://github.com/Lissy93/dashy/issues/new/choose) so it can be fixed.
+For contact options, see the [Support Page](https://github.com/Lissy93/dashy/blob/master/.github/SUPPORT.md).

 If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](/docs/contributing).
-There are a few things that we really need some help with, and whatever your skill set, there are ways you can help out.
-Any contributions, however small would be greatly appreciated.
-Thank you to [everyone](/docs/credits) who is already doing so, without developing and maintaining Dashy would not have been so possible.

-You can also consider sharing your dashboard in the [Showcase](/docs/showcase), to help provide inspiration for others.

-If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](/docs/contributing).
-Huge thanks to [everyone](/docs/credits) who has already helped out!
+Huge thanks to [everyone](https://github.com/Lissy93/dashy/blob/master/docs/credits.md) who has already helped out!

 Enjoy your dashboard :)